KamitaniLab/InterSiteNeuralCodeConversion/README.md

 ```sh
 python featdec_eval.py
 ```
-To plot the Figure 3B and 3C, use the following command.
+To plot the Figure 3B and 3C with the provided result, use the following command.
 ```sh
 python plot_figure.py
 ```
 #### Identification Accuracy
-To quantitatively evaluate the reconstructed images, request and download the ground truth stimulus images via this [link](https://forms.gle/ujvA34948Xg49jdn9)  due to licensing issues.
-Place the downloaded images within the following directory: `data/test_image/source`.
+To quantitatively evaluate the reconstructed images, please request and download the ground truth stimulus images using this [link](https://forms.gle/ujvA34948Xg49jdn9) due to licensing restrictions.
+Organize the downloaded images in the following directory structure: `data/test_image/source`.

 Then, navigate to the `identification_accuracy` directory and run:
 ```sh
 python recon_image_eval.py
 python recon_image_eval_dnn.py
 ```
-To plot the Figure 3F, use the following command.
+To plot the Figure 3F with the provided result, use the following command.
 ```sh
 python plot_figure.py
 ```